NomicFoundation/hardhat/docs/tutorial/4-contracts/README.md

     /**
      * Read only function to retrieve the token balance of a given account.
      *
-     * The `view` modifier allows us to call this function without executing a
+     * The `view` modifier indicates that it doesn't modify the contract's
-     * transaction.
+     * state, which allows us to call it without executing a transaction.
      */
     function balanceOf(address account) external view returns (uint256) {
         return balances[account];
     }
 }
 ```